antimony-lang/antimony/docs/concepts/variables.md

 To declare a variable, the `let` keyword is used.
 The type of the variable is infered, but can be specified explicitly.

+> **Note**: Type inference currently only works when using the node-backend.
+For most other backends, the types need to be specified, until proper type inference is implemented.

 ```
 // variables.sb
 fn main() {